-Scope: Overseeing and managing ongoing communications and engagement with the public and stakeholders.
-Development and implementation of communication strategies.
-Creation of compelling content and messaging, and the cultivation of relationships with key stakeholders.
-Monthly Conducted weekly meetings with the Design-Builder to assess potential public Highlights: impacts and review proposed communication approaches.
-Circulated two construction notices related to utility relocations.
-Prepared a construction notice related to ground improvements.
-Addressed two inquiries from members of the public regarding the Project.
-Three-Month Share public communications regarding the upcoming ground improvements.
-Lookahead: Provide a Project update to the Traffic Advisory Committee (TAC) and the Western Quadrant stakeholders.
+- Overseeing and managing ongoing communications and engagement with the public and stakeholders. - Development and implementation of communication strategies. - Creation of compelling content and messaging, and the cultivation of relationships with key stakeholders.

+- Conducted weekly meetings with the Design-Builder to assess potential public impacts and review proposed communication approaches. - Circulated one construction notification related to ground improvement. - Prepared a construction notification related to an upcoming night-time Highway 99 closure. - Addressed three inquiries from members of the public regarding the Project. - Prepared presentation for the Traffic Advisory Committee (TAC) and the Western Quadrant stakeholders.